-The purpose of this curriculum is to produce competent entry-level Emergency Medical Technician-Paramedics who can service the community with advanced life support care via the Emergency Medical Services infrastructure.
-Upon successful completion of the program, students will be eligible for National Registry testing and certification.
+The purpose of this curriculum is to produce competent entry-level Paramedics who can provide the highest level of out-of-hospital care.
+Upon completion of the program, students will be eligible for National Registry testing and certification.
 This credential leads to Paramedic licensure or certification in Virginia and most other states.

 Opportunities for paramedics include employment by fire and rescue service providers, hospitals, school systems, industry, ambulance and transportation services, local, state and federal government agencies, humanitarian relief organizations, and the military.

-- Have a current and valid certificate evidencing EMT-B, EMT-Advanced, or EMT-Intermediate certification in Virginia pursuant to Section 12VAC5-30-290 of the Rules and Regulations of the Board of Health Governing Emergency Medical Services.
+- Have a current and valid certificate evidencing Emergency Medical Technician certification in Virginia pursuant to Section 12VAC5-30-290 of the Rules and Regulations of the Board of Health Governing Emergency Medical Services.
 See www.vdh.virginia.gov.

 - Possess and maintain current CPR certification.

 Accreditation and State Approval

 This program is accredited by the Virginia Office of Emergency Medical Services and is offered in conjunction with Southwest Virginia and Virginia Highland Community Colleges.
 The program is also nationally accredited by the Committee on Accreditation of Allied Health Educational Programs (CAAHEP), 25400 U. S. Highway 19 North, Suite 158, Clearwater, FL 33763, phone 727-210-2350.

 |Licensure||Meets state educational requirements for licensure||Does not meet the state educational requirements for licensure||MECC has not made a determination on licensure reciprocity|